sagy101/TV-Tracker/README.md

 ## Development

-For detailed information about the development environment, tools, and processes, please refer to our [Development Guide](docs/DEVELOPMENT.md).
+For detailed information about the development environment, tools, and processes, please refer to my [Development Guide](docs/DEVELOPMENT.md).
 This includes:

 - Development environment setup
 - AI tools and assistance